 29. Your children?
-But of whom?
+Whose children?

 30. Objects of exhibition

 “During the first nine months there is no sound associated with a specific situation, although the euphoria of the parents attributes approximate or capricious meanings.
-Sometimes an accidental phoneme is accepted as a nickname of the little one, which is later commented on in parties and embarrasses the addressee, who is obliged to explain in occasions the origin of the surname.
-It is observed in the principles of learning that although the child gradually ascends to the articulation of the word or to the formulation of the first sentences, the parents descend to the level of language of the child and speak with the little one sometimes imitating their phonemes and their tone of voice, prolonging certain imperfections of language which the guests “find funny” (Thenon Jorge, La Imagen y el Lenguaje, Editorial La Pléyade, Buenos Aires, 1971, p.
+Sometimes an accidental phoneme is accepted as a nickname of the little one, which is later commented on in parties and embarrasses the addressee, who is obliged to explain in occasions the origin of the nickname.
+It is observed in the principles of learning that although the child gradually ascends to the articulation of the word or to the formulation of the first sentences, the parents descend to the level of language of the child and speak with the little one sometimes imitating their phonemes and their tone of voice, prolonging certain imperfections of language which the guests find funny” (Thenon Jorge, La Imagen y el Lenguaje, Editorial La Pléyade, Buenos Aires, 1971, p.
 81).

 33. The Birth Between Hysterical Excess and Depression

 Why does an event which should sadden us, or that we should do, at any rate, as a kind of a painful genetic obligation, is accompanied by all this deafening tumult?
 I believe it is a compensatory and defensive behavior, one of the most typical places of intra-worldly invention of values.
 The hysteria of birth should be situated between defense and conversion as a way of keeping away the representations associated with unpleasant affections and, at the same time, of dramatizing the psychic conflict in diversified, but always paroxysmal, bodily symptoms.
-We must suspect this noise so curiously “out of place”, so deeply inadequate.
+We must suspect this noise that is so curiously “out of place,” so deeply inadequate.

 The baby is visualized exclusively in its undeniable aesthetic dimension (that little, irresistible thing).
 What should, in any case, be a sober and measured act, becomes an exhibitionist and hysterical paraphernalia, where adults become infantile and the child is objectified.